andydlindsay/lectures/w05d02/README.md

 - Each field in a table **must** have a data type defined for it
 - The data type tells the database how much room to set aside to store the value _and_ allows the database to perform type validation on data before insertion (to protect the data integrity of the table)
-- Choosing the perfect data type is less of a concern nowadays because memory is now comparably cheap.
+- Choosing the perfect data type is less of a concern nowadays because memory is now comparably cheap

 ### Relationship Types